Ignitis Group to present first nine months of 2020 results

-Ignitis Group to present first nine months of 2020 results on 17 November
+Ignitis Group to present first nine months of 2020 results on the earnings call

-Ignitis Group will release its results for the first nine months of 2020 on 13 November 2020.
-An earnings call for investors and analysts will be held at 1:00 p.m.
+Ignitis Group reminds that it will held an earning call about results for the first nine months of 2020 for investors and analysts at 1:00 p.m.
 EET on 17 November 2020.

 Earnings call will be hosted by CEO and the Chairman of the Board Darius Maikštėnas as well as CFO Darius Kašauskas.
 The presentation will be held in English.